Mikel missing, Iheanacho dropped for Nigeria's matches vs. Seychelles, Egypt | Goal.com

 Goalkeepers: Ikechukwu Ezenwa, Daniel Akpeyi, Francis Uzoho

-Defenders: William Troost-Ekong, Loen Balogun, Kenneth Omeruo, Ola Aina, Chidozie Awaziem, Jamilu Collins, Valentine Ozornwafor
+Defenders: William Troost-Ekong, Leon Balogun, Kenneth Omeruo, Ola Aina, Chidozie Awaziem, Jamilu Collins, Valentine Ozornwafor, Abdullahi Shehu

 Midfielders: John Ogu, Wilfred Ndidi, Oghenekaro Etebo, Semi Ajayi